TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 The protocol shall be adjusted by the chosen adjustors no later than ten (10) days after the committee meeting.

+#### 5.1.8 Wearing of the hat

+During the meeting the meeting chairman shall wear a pirate hat.

 ### 5.2 The Marshal's College (Marskalkskollegium)

 #### 5.2.1 General